OUR TEAM

 Meet Our Team

-Jonathan Sublet is a visionary leader with a wealth of experience in driving community-focused initiatives and organizational growth.
+Johnathan Sublet is a visionary leader with a wealth of experience in driving community-focused initiatives and organizational growth.
 Over the course of his career, he has demonstrated expertise in strategic planning, program development, and fundraising, leading efforts to positively impact under-resourced communities.
 As the Executive Director of SENT Inc. in Topeka, he has been instrumental in guiding the organization through critical transitions, including the sale of SENT Prep Academy and refocusing the organization on core strengths.
 Under his leadership, SENT is on track to see a projected $2.5 million in revenue for 2025 (an increase from $500K in 2022) and has served thousands of individuals through mental health services, housing initiatives, education, and health and wellness programs.

-Jonathan is passionate about holistic community development and has played a pivotal role in launching and scaling key projects, such as SENT Prep Academy in 2021, Mental Health Services in 2022, the Southside Filling Station in 2023, the Southside Wellness Clinic in 2025, the Fremont Hill Development beginning in 2025, and a workforce development program aimed at at-risk populations planned for 2025.
+Johnathan is passionate about holistic community development and has played a pivotal role in launching and scaling key projects, such as SENT Prep Academy in 2021, Mental Health Services in 2022, the Southside Filling Station in 2023, the Southside Wellness Clinic in 2025, the Fremont Hill Development beginning in 2025, and a workforce development program aimed at at-risk populations planned for 2025.
 He spearheaded the successful completion of 29 affordable housing units and led the development of the first new homes in the Hi-Crest area in over 60 years.
 His leadership has earned SENT Inc. the 2024 Topeka Center for Justice and Peace Organization of the Year Award, and the organization has been recognized as one of 30 grassroots leaders in health equity by the Kansas Health Foundation.

-Beyond his work at SENT, Jonathan is also deeply involved in his community.
+Beyond his work at SENT, Johnathan is also deeply involved in his community.
 As the Lead Servant Pastor of Fellowship Hi-Crest Church, he has overseen the growth of the church’s multicultural campus, leading it through significant milestones, including a launch, merger, and expansion that increased attendance to over 250.
 His leadership extends to mentoring church staff and overseeing impactful community outreach programs.
-Jonathan is also an active member of various local organizations, including the Kansas Future Fellows, Agenda Topeka, K-State Shawnee County Extension Board, United Way of Greater Topeka, the Topeka South Rotary, Washburn University Education Department Diversity Council, and the City of Topeka Affordable Housing & Homeless Taskforce.
+Johnathan is also an active member of various local organizations, including the Kansas Future Fellows, Agenda Topeka, K-State Shawnee County Extension Board, United Way of Greater Topeka, the Topeka South Rotary, Washburn University Education Department Diversity Council, and the City of Topeka Affordable Housing & Homeless Taskforce.
 In the last few years, he has been asked to speak at the Kansas Non-Profit Forum, the Kansas Health Foundation’s HealthRise Event, the Sunflower Foundation Non-Profit Collaborative, and at the RE:Conference.

-Jonathan’s career trajectory reflects his unwavering commitment to making a lasting impact on the communities he serves.
+Johnathan’s career trajectory reflects his unwavering commitment to making a lasting impact on the communities he serves.
 With a blend of leadership, strategic foresight, and a deep passion for social equity, he continues to influence positive change in Topeka and beyond.
 His leadership and community work have earned him numerous honors, including recognition in Topeka’s Top 20 Under 40 and the prestigious Living the Dream MLK Jr. Wayne L. Franklin Religion Award.
-Jonathan’s impact continues to be felt in every project he leads, as he works tirelessly to build sustainable and inclusive communities.
+Johnathan’s impact continues to be felt in every project he leads, as he works tirelessly to build sustainable and inclusive communities.

 Tricia is trained in EMDR, TF-CBT, TBRI, and Play Therapy.
 Tricia earned her undergraduate degree in Cross-Cultural Ministry from Manhattan Christian College and her graduate degree in Social Work from KU.
 She started working with SENT full-time in September 2020 after some involvement in the Summer LAUNCH Program while she was working with another counseling agency.
 Those who know her might also know that she’s married to our Founder, Johnathan Sublet.
 Tricia joined our staff because “I wanted to use my training and skills in a way that I can better partner with others to holistically meet the needs of our city.
 I also have the desire to see mental health services be accessible and affordable for everyone.
 I believe everyone deserves support and counseling shouldn't be so hard to access if someone is under-resourced.”
 Her favorite thing about Hi-Crest is our community’s resiliency and grit.
 When she dreams of Hi-Crest, Tricia envisions a place where people who live here take pride in their community and love living here, and those who live outside of Hi-Crest look at our home as a nice place to live and no longer believe the outdated rumors and stigma.
 For Tricia and her family, Hi-Crest is home.
 It’s not just where their house is, but it’s a community of friends with whom they share life and consider family.